macprog-guy/postgres-notify/README.md

 - Automatically reconnects if the connection is lost and uses exponential backoff with jitter to avoid thundering herd effect.

+- Supports an `connect_script`, which can be executed on connect.

 - Has a familiar API with an additional `timeout` argument.

+## BREAKING CHANGE in v0.3.2

+Configuration is done through the [`PGRobustClientConfig`] struct.

 ## BREAKING CHANGE in v0.3.0